lavanet/docs/docs/lava-blockchain/join-testnet-manual.md

 # Join testnet - Manual setup

-Note: please note that this is a fully manual installation,  which will start your node using the genesis binary, not using Cosmovisor, which means the network upgrades will need to be done manually (refer to #3-upgrades)
+This page will walk you through the manual installation of the node and joining the network.

+Note that it does **not** include the "Cosmovisor" tool, hence once you install the first genesis binary, you will need to incrementally upgrade your node, as described in [upgrades](#upgrades).

 ## Prerequisites